weiluntong/ColorContrastNN/README.md

 ### `poetry run start`

 Runs the app.
-You can modify the python files within the `intronn` directory to see different outputs at different stages.
+You can modify the python files within the `colorcontrastnn` directory to see different outputs at different stages.

 ## Learn More